 A: The Court found Lake Parsippany is a common interest community and that each of the 2200 property owners had been granted rights to the use of the common properties, including the lake, by virtue of an easement in their chain of title to their property, and by the fact that their lots are depicted on a map filed with Morris County at the time of the original development of the community.

 Q: What is the Assessment?

 A: The basic premise is that with the benefit of having certain deeded rights, you need to help with the burden of maintenance.
 The concept is often referred to as “Fair Share”.
-Basically, every home within the original purchase tract of Lake Parsippany will be required to pay annual dues and assessments.
-The annual dues for full membership allows the property owners and their families full privileges in the community.
-However, if you would like to waive certain privileges, you may pay a basic membership fee only.
-The Court reviewed this provision and determined that having a basic membership option available for those who wish to waive certain privileges was reasonable.
+Basically, every home within the original purchase tract of Lake Parsippany will be required to pay annual dues.
+The annual dues for membership allow the property owners and their family members full privileges in the community.
+For details of all privileges available, please visit our Membership Page.

 Q: Who determines what fee I must pay?

 A: The community elects or the existing board members appoints members to the LPPOA board to represent community interest and fiduciary obligation to LPPOA.
 The board collectively assesses the costs for operating the lake to determine the yearly budget and the membership dues are determined based on the approved budget in an LPPOA board meeting.

 A: The map of Lake Parsippany was approved by the Township and filed with the Morris County Clerk at the time of the original development of the community, in eight sections, between 1933 and 1935.
 The properties included on that map are referred to as the original purchase tract.

 Q: Why has the LPPOA imposed a mandatory assessment?